Resume Tips

 After: "Led $1.2M SaaS development project delivered 2 weeks early with 98% feature completeness, increasing user adoption by 45%"

-• Be Specific: "Led Scrum teams" → "Implemented Scrum framework for 3 teams, improving sprint velocity by 25%"
+• Be Specific: "Led Scrum teams" to "Implemented Scrum framework for 3 teams, improving sprint velocity by 25%"

 • Show Evolution: "Migrated team from Waterfall to Agile, reducing time-to-market by 30%"